Typical-OutOfBounds/ApartmentFinder/README.txt

-This apartment finder tool is a webscraping application to price match apartments
+This apartment finder tool is a webscraping application to find and price match apartments across several rental platforms